Federal Medical Centre, Asaba

 Federal Medical Centre, Asaba is a federal government of Nigeria medical centre located in Asaba, Delta State, Nigeria.
 The current chief medical director is Osiatuma Azubuike.

 History

 Federal Medical Centre, Asaba was established in August, 1998.
 The hospital was formerly known as General Hospital, Asaba.

 CMD

 The current chief medical director is Osiatuma Azubuike.

+Managements

+The managements in the medical center are;

+Dr Omo Ekeneam as the chairman medical advisory committee, Mr Patrick Ononye Director of Administration, Dr James C Ibuaku as Deputy chair medical advisory committee, Mr Omonigho A. as director of finance and account.